 We have choices to make in our God-prompted righthand turns.
 We can embrace it as a Mary did.
 We can speak up, step out in faith, and learn how to be comfortable not having all the answers ahead of time.
 Or, we can embrace it as a Zechariah: doubt we’re hearing God right, doubt the gifts and the anointing that God has given us to accomplish his purpose.
 We can let fear mute ourselves, hide in the corner, and be uncomfortable stepping out of the shadows.

 “What if I make a mistake?”
 Yep.
 We all will.
 I’m getting more comfortable every day making mistakes.
 I know that they will happen.
 When I focus too closely on trying to be perfect and prevent mistakes, my eyes are off Jesus and on myself.
 I move too slowly or not at all.
 I forget to keep “the main thing” the main thing.

 Here’s the amazing, amazing, amazing conclusion to the story of Zechariah and Mary: whether they doubted or immediately believed, God still fulfilled his purpose for their lives.
-Whether we are timid and keep quiet, or we go find our “what’s more” support team, God is still at work. “…For the word of God will never fail.”
+Whether we are timid and keep quiet, or we believe and go find our “what’s more” support team, God is still at work. “…For the word of God will never fail.”
 (Luke 1:37b NLT)

 So, who’s your “what’s more” partner?

 Leave a Reply